Daniele - profile

 BIOGRAPHY

 Daniele Gatti graduated as a composer and orchestra conductor at the Conservatorio Giuseppe Verdi in Milan.
-He is Music Director of the Teatro dell'Opera di Roma and he holds the same position at the Orchestra Mozart.
-He is also Artistic Advisor of the Mahler Chamber Orchestra (MCO).
-Starting from March 2022 he will be the Chief Conductor of the Teatro del Maggio Musicale Fiorentino.
+He is Music Director of the Orchestra Mozart, Artistic Advisor of the Mahler Chamber Orchestra and Chief Conductor of the Teatro del Maggio Musicale Fiorentino, and from 2024 he will be Chief Conductor of the Staatskapelle Dresden.

-He was Chief Conductor of the Royal Concertgebouw Orchestra (RCO) in Amsterdam and he previously held prestigious roles at important musical institutions like the Accademia Nazionale di Santa Cecilia, the Royal Philharmonic Orchestra, the Orchestre National de France, the Royal Opera House of London, the Teatro Comunale di Bologna, and Zurich’s Opernhaus.
+He was Music Director of the Opera di Roma and held prestigious roles at musical institutions like Accademia Nazionale di Santa Cecilia, Royal Philharmonic Orchestra, Orchestre National de France, Royal Opera House (London), Teatro Comunale di Bologna, Zürich Opernhaus and Royal Concertgebouw Orchestra.

 Some of the numerous and important new productions he has conducted include the Falstaff staged by Robert Carsen (in London, Milan, and Amsterdam); the Parsifal staged by Stefan Herheim opening the 2008 Bayreuther Festspiele (one of the very few Italian conductors to have been invited to the Wagnerian festival); the Parsifal staged by François Girard at the Metropolitan Opera in New York; four operas at the Salzburger Festspiele (Elektra, La bohème, Die Meistersinger von Nürnberg, Il Trovatore).